Multiplicity

 Plot

-Doug Kinney works in construction in Los Angeles, and his job is constantly getting in the way of his family.
-Working on a new wing of a scientific facility, Doug meets Dr. Leeds, a friendly scientist who has successfully developed a method for cloning humans.
+Doug Kinney works in construction in Los Angeles, and his job constantly gets in the way of his family.
+Working on a new wing of a scientific facility, Doug meets Dr. Leeds, a scientist who developed a method for cloning humans.
 He is introduced to Dr. Leeds' clone as proof.
-Sympathetic to Doug's troubles, he clones him, so the clone can take over for Doug at work, while the original tries to spend quality time with his family.
-The clone, called "Two" (although he calls himself "Lance"), has all of Doug's memories and knowledge, but personality-wise is an exaggeration of Doug's masculine side.
+Sympathetic to Doug's troubles, Dr. Leeds clones him, so the clone can take over for Doug at work, while the original tries to spend time with his family.
+"Two", a clone who calls himself "Lance", has all of Doug's memories and knowledge, but is also an exaggeration of Doug's masculine side.

 More details